-The SEE program builds on 25 years of experience Smithsonian Early Enrichment Center educators have in using museums and community resources to enrich the lives of young children and provide a positive foundation for life-long learning experiences.
+The Smithsonian Early Explorer (SEE) program builds on 25 years of experience Smithsonian Early Enrichment Center educators have in using museums and community resources to enrich the lives of young children and provide a positive foundation for life-long learning experiences.

 - For dates and tuition rates go here.

 Classes meet in Q?rius Jr., a discovery room at the National Museum of Natural History. and at a classroom space in the Ripley Center, next to the Smithsonian Castle.
 Regular trips out of the classroom are integral to the SEEC curriculum.
 Children learn about their world through frequent excursions beyond the classroom into the Smithsonian Institution, as well as into the greater community.
 Parents/Caregivers should plan on spending time in spaces outside of the Natural History Museum and should dress their child accordingly.